 If you are out of work, you might be eligible for unemployment benefits.
-Unemployment compensation is available to those who are temporarily out of work, without fault on their parts.
+Unemployment compensation is available to those who are temporarily out of work through no fault of their own.
 The basic structure of the unemployment system is the same from state to state.
 However, each state sets its own rules for eligibility, benefit amounts, filing procedures, and more.
 This article explains how unemployment benefits work in Arizona.

 The Arizona Department of Economic Security (DES) handles unemployment compensation and decides whether claimants are eligible for benefits.
-You must meet the following three eligibility requirements to collect unemployment benefits in Arizona:
+Under the state's normal eligibility rules, you must meet the following three requirements to collect unemployment benefits:

 You must be out of work through no fault of your own to qualify for unemployment benefits in Arizona.

 Like every state, Arizona looks at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment.
-(For more information, see Nolo's article, Unemployment Compensation: Understanding the Base Period).
-In Arizona, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your benefits claim.
-For example, if you file your claim in September of 2015, the base period would be from April 1, 2014, through March 31, 2015.
+The base period is the first four of the five complete calendar quarters before you filed your benefits claim.
+For example, if you file your claim in May 2020, the base period would be from January 1 through December 31, 2019.

 To qualify for benefits in Arizona, you must meet either of the following criteria:

 To keep collecting unemployment benefits, you must be able to work, available to work, and looking for employment.
-(For more information, see Nolo's article, Collecting Unemployment: Are You Able, Available, and Actively Seeking Work?)
 If you're offered a suitable position, you must accept it.

 Whether a position is suitable depends on how similar the job is to your previous employment, how much you will be paid, the working conditions, and the skills, experience, and training required for the position.
 The longer you are unemployed, the more likely you will have to consider jobs that pay less, are in a different field or occupation, or require a longer commute.

-You must engage in a good faith search for work, including registering with the Arizona Job Connection.
+Under Arizona's normal rules, you must engage in a good faith search for work, including registering with the Arizona Job Connection and making at least one job contact per day for four days out of each week.
 You must keep records of your job search efforts, which you may have to submit with your weekly claim for benefits.

-If you are eligible to receive unemployment, your weekly benefit In Arizona will be 4% of the wages you earned in the highest paid quarter of the base period.
-(You can look up your exact benefit amount on the chart called Calculating Your Weekly Unemployment Insurance Benefit Amount.)
+If you are eligible to receive unemployment, your weekly benefit in Arizona will be 4% of the wages you earned in the highest paid quarter of the base period.
 The most you can receive per week is currently $240; the least you can receive is $122.
-You may receive benefits for a maximum of 26 weeks.
+Benefits will continue until you've received the equivalent of 26 weeks of your weekly benefit amount or one-third of your total base-period wages, whichever is less.
 (In times of very high unemployment, federal and state programs may make additional weeks of benefits available.)